Don’t Settle for a “Diagnosis”

 HOLD yer horses!

 At least a couple of things hit me immediately.

 - …okay, maybe not wheat, if you live in No. America.
 The healthy wheat of old was genetically tweaked to end world hunger back in the 50’s Green Revolution and it’s been an inflammatory nightmare ever since

 - …and, well corn, which now is 90% GMO, so it means every mouthful comes with a side of RoundUp, which Monsanto is still trying to convince the world is not causing cancer or killing the microbiome of the consumer eating it…

 - Avoiding healthy foods for life: Is that any kind of CURE?

 In fact, odds are his list of things to avoid may well grow to include environmental things like grass or tree pollen or the saliva of the flea.
-Do you see where this is going?

 Questions not being asked that should be: